This post contains affiliate links. Click here to read my affiliate policy.

 - Arabica: With its delicate flavor and lower acid, Arabica coffee is regarded as superior to Robusta.
 This labor-intensive plant is grown in higher altitudes in a more advanced and costly way.
 These low-yield plant varieties are in high demand, selling at a superior price.

 When green coffee beans are prepared for brewing, they must undergo a roasting process.
 To ensure coffee beans are evenly heated, the beans are roasted with dry heat with constant agitation.
 The roasting process varies from light golden brown, medium, and an almost black dark brown.
 The roasting time has a significantly changing effect on the color, aroma, and flavor of the brewed coffee.
 Coffee is roasted on several levels; however, there are three main laves: light, medium, and dark roast coffee beans.
+If you are new to drinking coffee, here are some best coffees for first time drinkers.

 - Light Roast: Often more acidic, light beans provide the most delicate and soft flavor.
 With less roasting time and roast-infused taste, this allows the original flavor to dominate and remain prominent.
 Lightly roasted beans appear to be dry and include American, New England, Cinnamon, and Half-City Roasts.